GeneSysElektronik/adma_ros_driver/README.md

 ### BAG2GSDB-Converter
-This tool subscribes to the `/genesys/adma/data_recorded` topic and generates a `*.gsdb`.
-By remapping it is also possible to subscribe to the `/genesys/adma/data_raw` topic.
+This tool subscribes to the `/genesys/adma/data_raw` topic and generates a `*.gsdb`.
+By remapping it is also possible to subscribe to the `/genesys/adma/data_recorded` topic (e.g. if you already have recorded rosbags with the deprecated `data_recorded` topic).

 ```bash
 # ensure you have sourced the workspace also in this terminal